-Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

 Category 4: Sub-Category 4:

+nplete this part for a renewal applicatio on or a new waiver that replaces an existing waiver.
+Select one:

 Service is included in approved waiver.
 There is no change in service specifications.